Documentation

 RBAC & Permissions

-Pabawi includes a full role-based access control system:
+Pabawi includes a full role-based access control system when AUTH_ENABLED=true:

 - Users — individual accounts with JWT authentication

-- Roles — named sets of permissions (e.g. operator, viewer, admin)
+- Roles — named sets of permissions (e.g. Administrator, Operator, Viewer)

 - Groups — users grouped for easier role assignment